 When it comes to fats, we’ve been told we should stay away.
-But, as science progresses we are learning that not everything is black and white.
+But, as science progresses, we're learning that not everything is black and white.
 For example, tallow for skin is a healthy animal fat, high in unsaturated fatty acids.
 Does that make it a good moisturizer for our skin?

-As this trend is kicking-back in full force, more and more beauty bloggers are happy to tell you they are rubbing beef fat balm on their skin as moisturizer.
+As this trend is coming back in full force, more and more beauty bloggers are happy to tell you they are rubbing beef fat balm on their skin as a moisturizer.

 By now, we know better than to rely on anecdotal stories from people that have tried the latest beauty trend.
-So, in this article, we’ll try to go beyond that and explore the good and the bad sides of using tallow as a moisturizer for your skin.
+In this article, we’ll try to go beyond that and explore the good and the bad sides of using tallow as a moisturizer for your skin.

 Tallow is an ingredient rendered from beef and mutton fat.
-At room temperature, it’s solid, although when it’s carefully purified and when it has undergone the cosmetic manufacturing processes it gets more of an oily consistency.
-To be pure and have all the benefits its praised for, tallow must come from grazing animals.
-These animals have a unique digestive system and are called ruminants.
-Tallow can be derived from animals such as cows, bison, or sheep.
-It’s important that the animal is grass-fed so that it has all the beneficial properties for our skin’s health - the food alters the composition of their fat tissue..
+At room temperature, it’s solid.
+However, when it’s carefully purified and has undergone cosmetic manufacturing processes, it becomes oily.
+To be pure, tallow must come from animals such as cows, bison, or sheep.
+These animals have unique digestive systems and are called ruminants.
+The animal must be grass-fed to have all the beneficial properties for our skin’s health.
+This is because the food alters the composition of their fat tissue.
 Grain-fed animals have smaller vitamin-mineral complexes and an inflammatory imbalance of fatty acids.
 The benefits discussed below refer to tallow derived from only grass-fed animals.

-Just like coconut oil, warm tallow has liquid consistency with bright gold color, but when it’s cooled it hardens and the color changes to a soft cream.
+Like coconut oil, warm tallow has liquid consistency with bright gold color, but when it’s cooled, it hardens, and the color changes to a soft cream.

-Tallow can be stored for extended periods of time, without the need for refrigeration only if its kept in a sealed container to prevent oxidation.
+Tallow can be stored for extended periods, without refrigeration, only if kept in a sealed container to prevent oxidation.

-When searching for tallow, you’re probably going to find articles listing down the benefits of mutton tallow, while others speak about beef tallow.
+When searching for tallow, you’ll probably find articles listing the benefits of mutton tallow while others speak about beef tallow.
 Here’s all you need to know about the two types.

-Beef tallow is an animal-fat rendered from beef while mutton tallow is an animal-fat rendered from sheep.
+Beef tallow is an animal fat rendered from beef, while mutton tallow is an animal fat rendered from sheep.
 Both ingredients are natural products with a long shelf life.
-They contain a high amount of saturated fats, with beef tallow being a little more saturated than mutton.
+They contain a high amount of saturated fats, with beef tallow being slightly more saturated than mutton.

-Mutton tallow, on the other hand, has a little more Vitamin E than beef tallow, although the differences might not be significant.
+Mutton tallow has a little more vitamin E than beef tallow, although the differences might not be significant.

-Tallow is known for its high concentration of oleic, palmitic, and stearic acid.
+Tallow is known for its high oleic, palmitic, and stearic acid concentrations.
 Beef tallow has higher concentrations of palmitic acid, while mutton leads with more oleic and stearic acid.

 Tallow is fat, but that doesn’t mean it’s bad for our skin.
-What’s interesting is that tallow resembles our natural sebum so much (the oil produced by the glands in our skin) that in Latin, tallow is translated as sebum.
+What’s interesting is that tallow resembles our natural sebum (the oil produced by the glands in our skin) so much that the literal translation of tallow in Latin is "sebum."
 The resemblance means that the ingredient is usually well received by most skin types, doesn’t cause irritation, and can be a godsend for people suffering from dry skin.

 Let’s take a close look at the fatty-acid composition of tallow.

 Around 47% of the fatty acid composition of tallow is oleic acid.
-This acid is classified as a monounsaturated omega-9 fatty acid and mostly known as an amazing ingredient for dry or aging skin because it has the ability to easily and deeply penetrate into the skin's surface.
-Inside the dermis, it works to replenish lost moisture and stop additional transepidermal water loss.
+This acid is classified as a monounsaturated omega-9 fatty acid and is mostly known as an amazing ingredient for dry or aging skin because it can easily and deeply penetrate the skin's surface.
+Inside the dermis, it replenishes lost moisture and stops additional transepidermal water loss.

-Oleic acid can bring the natural oil production back into balance and prevent future breakouts.
-Most importantly, it doesn’t clog the pores but it forms a protective layer on the skin’s surface that prevents environmental damage.
+Oleic acid can restore natural oil production and prevent future breakouts.
+Most importantly, it doesn’t clog pores but forms a protective layer on the skin’s surface that prevents environmental damage.

 Finally, it's high in antioxidants, meaning it can fight off free radicals and prevent damage from oxidation.